To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 COPPOLA: Thank you so much and for your wonderful program, which I have enjoyed throughout many years.

-GROSS: My interview with Francis Ford Coppola was recorded last month after the publication of his book, "The Godfather Notebook."
+GROSS: Francis Ford Coppola recorded in 2016, after the publication of his book, which reproduced the notebook that he wrote and referred to during the making of his masterpiece, "The Godfather."

-Yesterday, we paid tribute to Carrie Fisher.
-Last night, I thought I didn't hear correctly when I heard the news that her mother, Debbie Reynolds, had just died.
-But it was true.
-Reynolds was 84.
-She starred in the film "Singin' In The Rain" with Gene Kelly, "The Tender Trap" with Frank Sinatra, "The Rat Race" with Tony Curtis.
-And she played the title roles in "Tammy" and "The Unsinkable Molly Brown."
+GROSS: Francis Ford Coppola has just restored and reedited the third film in his "Godfather" trilogy.
+It has a new title, too - "Mario Puzo's The Godfather, Coda: The Death Of Michael Corleone."
+It's available on video on demand.

-I regret that we don't have an interview with her in our archive to play for you.
-But we thought we'd replay this excerpt of the interview I recorded with Carrie Fisher last month, which takes on a deeper meaning today.
-It's an excerpt in which she talked about her mother.
+Monday on FRESH AIR, our guest will be CNN's chief medical correspondent, Dr. Sanjay Gupta.
+He's also a practicing neurosurgeon.
+He's written a new book about the brain that explains some of the latest research, debunks myths about brain function and offers practical advice on improving your brain's function and resilience.
+We'll also talk about COVID, which he's been covering for CNN.
+I hope you'll join us.

-DEBBIE REYNOLDS: (As Kathy Selden, singing) I'm singin' in the rain, just singin' in the rain.
-What a glorious feeling.
-I'm happy again.
-I'm laughing at clouds so dark up above.
-The sun's in my heart, and I'm ready for love.
-Let the stormy clouds chase everyone from the place...
+FRESH AIR's executive producer is Danny Miller.
+Our technical director and engineer is Audrey Bentham, with additional engineering support by Joyce Lieberman and Julian Herzfeld.
+Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Sam Briger, Lauren Krenzel, Heidi Saman, Therese Madden, Ann Marie Baldonado, Thea Chaloner, Seth Kelley and Kayla Lattimore.
+Our associate producer of digital media is Molly Seavy-Nesper.
+Roberta Shorrock directs the show.
+All of us at FRESH AIR wish you a happy and healthy new year.

-GROSS: FRESH AIR's executive producer is Danny Miller.
-Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Roberta Shorrock, Ann Marie Baldonado, Sam Briger, Lauren Krenzel, John Sheehan, Heidi Saman and Mooj Zadie.
-Therese Madden directed today's show.
+We'll close with this New Year song by Peggy Lee, who also wrote the lyric.
 I'm Terry Gross.